Aliases for UBE2A Gene

 GeneCards Summary for UBE2A Gene

 UBE2A (Ubiquitin-Conjugating Enzyme E2A) is a Protein Coding gene.
-Diseases associated with UBE2A include mental retardation, x-linked syndromic, nascimento-type and x-linked intellectual disability, nascimento type.
-Among its related pathways are TGF-Beta Pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin protein ligase binding.
+Diseases associated with UBE2A include x-linked intellectual disability, nascimento type and mental retardation, x-linked syndromic, nascimento-type.
+Among its related pathways are Immune System and TGF-Beta Pathway.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is UBE2B.

 UniProtKB/Swiss-Prot for UBE2A Gene

 Accepts ubiquitin from the E1 complex and catalyzes its covalent attachment to other proteins.
 In association with the E3 enzyme BRE1 (RNF20 and/or RNF40), it plays a role in transcription regulation by catalyzing the monoubiquitination of histone H2B at Lys-120 to form H2BK120ub1.
 H2BK120ub1 gives a specific tag for epigenetic transcriptional activation, elongation by RNA polymerase II, telomeric silencing, and is also a prerequisite for H3K4me and H3K79me formation.
 In vitro catalyzes Lys-11, as well as Lys-48-linked polyubiquitination.
 Required for postreplication repair of UV-damaged DNA.